Generated regional California river scene for Lower Klamath River planning; not an exact location photo

 If the lower Klamath is blown out, unclear, or too crowded, pivot to the Trinity for a more structured access and steelhead-planning day or to the upper Klamath page if the interior basin is the better fit.

-Klamath near-mouth gauge corridor
+Klamath near-mouth gauge area

 Useful for flow context near the lower river and coast.
 Confirm legal access before walking banks.